setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 done later on.
 Additionally, there is little reusable code, and identifying parts of the code that can be reused is also difficult.

-This project aims to address these issues by providing a modular, reusable library that simplifies working with such vendor-specific protocols, reducing development time and ensuring consistency across implementations.
+This project aims to address these issues by providing a reusable library that simplifies working with such vendor-specific protocols, reducing development time and ensuring consistency across implementations.

 # Proposed Solution: A Graph-Based Approach to Protocols